 It only works to turn the screen on, double tap again and it won't switch your Xperia Z2 back to standby.
 Overall then the feature is a little half baked, failing to make the same impression as the LG G2 did with KnockOn.

 That said, it's still a handy little feature as it makes it easy to check if you have any notifications, or just to see the time and date.

 Drag down the notifications bar and you'll find a very uncluttered offering, with just the date and time above any notifications you may have.
 It's a lot cleaner than LG's and Samsung's implementation which shove a load of setting options at the top.

-I prefer Sony's minimalist implementation as it meant I could see my notifications more easily, while quick settings were easily accessible in a second tab.
+I prefered Sony's minimalist implementation, as it meant I could see my notifications more easily, while quick settings were easily accessible in a second tab.

 By sliding two fingers down from the notification bar you'll be thrown straight into the quick settings tab, while the single finger slide will take you to the more traditional notification view.